 The Corporate Ladder

-In 1981 he founded Koch Systems Corporation, a venture-funded national software company, and was its president and CEO.
+In 1981 he founded Koch Systems Corporation, one of the first venture-funded national software companies, and was its president and CEO.
 He has also been a director of a number of corporate and nonprofit boards.
-In 1989 he authored the bestselling book Oracle: The Complete Reference, the number-one book in its class for 25 years, and translated into eight languages.
-It has sold an estimated 1,000,000 copies worldwide.
+In 1989 he authored the bestselling book Oracle: The Complete Reference, the number-one book in its class for 29 years, and translated into eight languages.
+It has sold an estimated 1,000,000 copies worldwide, and literally millions of programmers have learned design and programming fundamentals and advanced methods from its pages.

 A Different Calling

-George is Dean of a group of Anglican churches throughout the Midwest.
-He is a part of the Evangelical Fellowship in the Anglican Communion and the Anglican Church in North America.
-He serves on two boards: CMJ, the Christian Ministry among the Jews (the oldest Christian ministry to the Jewish people, and the support for Christ Church in the Old City of Jerusalem, the oldest Protestant church in the Middle East), and ACT3 Network - a network of leaders, ministries, churches and missions that strive to live out the unity for which Jesus prayed in John 17.
+He is a part of the Anglican Communion and the Anglican Church in North America.
+He has served on two boards: CMJ, the Christian Ministry among the Jews (the oldest Christian ministry to the Jewish people, and the support for Christ Church in the Old City of Jerusalem, the oldest Protestant church in the Middle East), and The Initiative - a network of leaders, ministries, churches and missions that strive to live out the unity for which Jesus prayed in John 17.

 His interest in physics continues, and he is also a potter and a member of the American Ceramic Society.